nmshd/documentation/_docs_integrate/integration-example.md

 }
 ```

-You can query the Connector's address via the route `/api/v2/Account/IdentityInfo`.
-If you are using the Demo Connector of this Tutorial, the address is `did:e:pilot.enmeshed.eu:dids:9364c879fcc41c87c6ecbd`.
-{: .notice--info}

 {% include rapidoc api_route_regex="^post /api/v2/Attributes$" %}

-{% include copy-notice description="Save the `id` of the Attribute that you can find in the Response.
+{% include copy-notice description="Save the `id` and the `owner` of the Attribute that you can find in the response.
 You will need it in the next step." %}

 ### Connector: Test your Request's Validity